 When will The Walking Dead season 10 finale air?

-The finale was due to air on 12th April in the US, but this is no longer the case, with the production team announcing that the finale will instead air as a special on Sunday, October 4th on AMC.
-While no UK airdate was announced, the series usually airs a day later on FOX so fans can probably expect it to appear on Monday 5th October.
+The finale was due to air on 12th April in the US, but this is no longer the case, with the production team announcing that the finale will instead air as a special on Sunday, 4th October 4th at 9/8c on AMC in the US and on Monday, 5th October at 9pm on FOX in the UK.

 And, confusingly, the finale won’t be the last we’ve seen of season 10.
 Speaking at The Walking Dead’s Comic-Con@Home panel, showrunner Angela Kang revealed that there will be six extra season 10 episodes created to run in 2021.